Keploy vs Tricentis

 Tricentis Tosca can model both monolith and microservice interfaces.
 Its service virtualization helps during migration.
 But building and updating models during active migration adds overhead.

 Engineering teams evaluating Tricentis alternatives often compare it with Keploy for API testing and regression coverage.
 Keploy captures real production traffic via eBPF and auto-generates tests with dependency mocks — requiring zero code changes.
-If you're considering switching from Tricentis or comparing Tricentis and Keploy side by side, the key differences come down to how tests are generated (traffic-based vs manual), how dependencies are mocked (automatic vs configured), and what infrastructure changes are needed (none vs SDK/sidecar/containers).
+The key differences come down to how tests are generated (traffic-based vs manual), how dependencies are mocked (automatic vs configured), and what infrastructure changes are needed (none vs SDK/sidecar/containers).